Collecting Memories

 Blacksmith Hammer

 These hammers are designed for multipurpose forging.
-Blacksmiths use it to bend and chip away at hot metal materials.
-This specific hammer is a double-faced blacksmithing hammer.
+Blacksmiths use it to bend and chip away at hot metal.
+This specific hammer is double-faced.

 Source